List of Legend of Heavenly Sphere Shurato characters: Shurato, the King Shura

 Shurato Hidaka or Shurato, the King Shura, is the main protagonist of the series.
 A 16-year-old from Earth, Shurato is a brash, reckless, rude, impatient, and lazy individual.
 However, he is also brave, compassionate, and pure-hearted, and his resolve becomes the backbone of the "good" Hachibushu on their quest and the rallying point of the protagonists.
 His unfit behavior for a hero is remarked upon by many characters.
 He is an accomplished martial arts, a trait that quickly becomes useful in his time on Tenkūkai.

 When he first discovers he is the reincarnation of a god on Tenkūkai, and is destined to fight the Asura Gods, Shurato is reluctant to get involved, although he does find Lady Vishnu extremely attractive.
 However, after witnessing a fight between Reiga and Ryōma, Shurato resolves to join the fight in order to prevent best friends from fighting each other and restore the peace in Tenkūkai.
 His other primary motivation is discovering what really happened to his best friend Gai.

 Shurato and Gai have been best friends since high school, a seemingly unlikely pair due to their drastically differing personalities, but the two are extremely loyal to each other.
 Both martial arts masters, they are depicted as perfect equals, and were teleported to Tenkūkai in the midst of a tournament round battle.
 As Shurato is the best friend of Gai and knows he would never intentionally harm another living being, he is extremely confused and distraught when a changed Gai attempts to kill him and others repeatedly.
 Shurato resolves to return Gai to normal, an act which he attempts several times but fails.

-His Shakti armor is inspired by a lion-like Shura being, and his weapons are a vajra—a one-handed club-like weapon and also a ceremonial object—and a shield.
+His Shakti armor is inspired by a lion-like Shura being, and his weapons are a vajra—a one-handed club-like weapon—and a shield.
 As Shurato has not been trained in the fighting styles and techniques of the Hachibushu, he is the only one of the eight who at first does not know how to manipulate his Soma correctly and perform his Soma techniques.
 However, he substitutes his Earth-trained martial arts instead, and is eventually taught to utilize the full potential of his powers.

 Later, it is revealed that Shurato is one of the successors of Brahma, the Creator of Tenkūkai and presumably Earth.
 Brahma sacrificed his mortal form to seal away the Asura Gods 10,000 years prior to the events of the anime, leaving behind only his sacred Shakti, which would bestow godlike powers to its wielder.
 As Gai is also a successor to Brahma, the two best friends battle for control of the artifact, with Shurato ultimately being the victor.
 However, he initially cannot use it, as in order to unleash the power of Brahma, there must be a balance between light and dark, with Shurato representing the light and Gai representing the dark.
 This means Shurato and Gai must work together to use the power of Brahma.